Ibn Abbas: Inheritance from Muhammad

-Ibn 'Abbas was thirteen years old when Muhammad died.
-After Abu Bakr came to power, Ibn Abbas and his father were among those who unsuccessfully requested part of Muhammad's inheritance.
-Abu Bakr said that he had heard Muhammad say that prophets do not leave inheritance behind as a divine rule.
+Ibn 'Abbas was thirteen years old when Abu Bakr came to power.

 Continued education

 After Muhammad's era, he continued to collect and learn Muhammad's teaching from Muhammad's companions (Sahaba), especially those who knew him the longest.
-He would consult multiple Sahaba to confirm narrations, and would go to as many as thirty Companions to verify a single matter.
-Once he heard that a Sahaba knew a hadith unknown to him.
+He would consult multiple Sahaba to confirm narrations, and would go to as many as thirty Companions to verify a single matter, once he heard that a Sahaba knew a hadith unknown to him:

 In addition to his own scholarship, Ibn Abbas was a teacher.
 His house from where he taught became the equivalent of a university.

 One of his companions described a typical scene in front of his house:

 He held classes on one single subject each day.
 His classes covered topics such as tafsir, fiqh, Halal and Haraam, ghazawa, poetry, Arab history before Islam, inheritance laws, Arabic language and etymology.